-Margareta Matišić (mezzo-soprano) was born in 1989.
+Margareta Matišić (mezzo-soprano).
+Her first successes begin during her student days where she sang the role of Sorceress in Purcell’s Dido and Aeneas, performed in Hungary and Croatia and the role of Ottone from Agrippina by G. F. Händel.
 In 2018 she debuted at the Croatian National Theater “Ivan pl.
 Zajc” in Rijeka as Mistress Quickly in Falstaff by G. Verdi.
-In 2019 she sang the role of Third lady in Magic flute by W. A. Mozart in Croatian National Theater in Zagreb.
-She is currently playing the role of Suzuki from Madame Butterfly at the Croatian National Theater in Zagreb and the role of the Third Lady from Magic flute.
-She played the role of Maria Theresa in the musical “Trenk Cabare” in 2011 and 2012, which was performed at the Komedija Theater in Zagreb and in concert halls throughout Croatia.
-She sang the role of Sorceress in Purcell’s Dido and Aeneas, performed in Pécs and Osijek in 2008.
+Her debut at the Croatian National Theater in Zagreb follows in 2019 first in the role of Third lady in Magic flute by W. A. Mozart followed by roles of Suzuki from Madame Butterfly by G. Puccini, Marcellina from The Marriage of Figaro by W. A. Mozart, Mercédès from Carmen by G. Bizet, Mrs. Nolan from The Meduim by G. Menotti, Flora Bervoix from La Traviata by G. Verdi.
+She played the role of Maria Theresa in the musical “Trenk Cabare” which was performed at the Komedija Theater in Zagreb and in concert halls throughout Croatia.

 In 2018 she was one of the finalists at the International Zinka Milanov Singing Competition in Rijeka, Croatia.
 In 2016 she qualified for the finals of the International Hans Gabor Belvedere Singing Competition in Cape Town, South Africa.

 In 2019 she performed as a soloist with the Zagreb Philharmonic Orchestra Beethoven’s 9th Symphony at the concert hall of Vatroslav Lisinski in Zagreb under the guidance of maestro David Danzmayr.
 In 2016 she performed a piece by Josip Štolcer Slavenski “Chaos and Religiophony” as a soloist with the Zagreb Music Academy Symphony Orchestra and the choir at Vatroslav Lisinski Music Hall in Zagreb, as well as at the Slovenian Philharmonics Hall in Ljubljana under the direction of conductor Mladen Tarbuk.
 She performed the same composition at the 43rd May Music Memorial in Čakovec under the direction of conductor Matija Fortuna.
-She has worked with conductors such as Marco Boemi, Nikša Bareza, Ville Matvejeff, Tomislav Fačini, Zoran Juranić, Beatrice Venezi, Pyotr Vandilovsky, Josip Šego, Vjekoslav Babić and others.
+She has worked with conductors such as Marco Boemi, Nikša Bareza, Ville Matvejeff, Srba Dinić, Tomislav Fačini, Zoran Juranić, Beatrice Venezi, Zsolt Hamar, Pyotr Vandilovsky, Josip Šego, Aleksandar Kalajdžić and others.

 She performed with the renowned Belarusian National Chamber Orchestra at Varaždin Baroque Evenings, at the Osijek Summer of Culture, Science Festival, Osijek Youth Summer, Vukovar Chamber Music Festival.
 In 2010 she was a member of the Osijek Chamber Music Ensemble.
 She has performed as a soloist and with ensembles in Croatia, Austria, Hungary, Slovenia, Bosnia and Herzegovina, Serbia, Italy, Spain, etc.